kr-jschoi/jongseo.github.io/content/project/velocity_planning/index.md

 ---
-title: Velocity Planning for autonomous vehicles
+title: Development of a jerk-minimized velocity planning module using a spatial-temporal map for autonomous vehicles.
-summary: Development of a jerk-minimized velocity planning module using a spatial-temporal map for autonomous vehicles.
+summary:
 tags:
   - Autonomous Driving
 date: "2020-11-11T00:00:00Z"